Performance-Secondary (PFSM)

 PFSM 13500 Class Trombone (NLA)

 Designed to develop both playing ability and pedagogical competence for prospective teachers.
 Reference to standard study and solo literature.
 Special attention to the acoustical and physiological characteristics of the brass family as applied to the slide trombone.
 Discussion of the F attachment and bass trombone.
 Technique including major and relative minor scales through five flats and sharps, mm 72 in quarters and eighths.
 Beeler, "Method for Trombone."
+0.5 credit.
 (F-S)

 0.5 Credit